IDinsight/clustering-aws/README.md

 ## Notes

+- Input/output buckets are currently hardcoded into:
+  - The daddy Lambda function definition
-- Input/output buckets are currently hardcoded into the Step Function inside Parallel Process's Payload editor right now.
+  - The Step Function inside Parallel Process's Payload editor.

 ## To do